Poojanikki/Poojanikki/README.md

 [![image](https://user-images.githubusercontent.com/26720225/229844268-4f112acf-8cc5-41a1-a81c-040a0bf3300c.png)](https://pbs.twimg.com/profile_banners/739818907/1660448770/1500x500)

 # 💫 About Me:
-Hi 🙏, I'm Abubakar Habib<br>A passionate software-developer student from Bihar, India.<br>I completed MCA last year in 2022, from <br>
+Hi 🙏, I'm Pooja Sinha<br>A passionate software-developer student from Bihar, India.<br>I completed MCA last year in 2022, from <br>
 Babasaheb Bhimrao Ambedkar Bihar University, Muzaffarpur, Bihar<br>

 🔭 As a fresher, I am currently working on practice projects to hone my skills and gain experience in the field.<br>